 The exclusive $c\to s\ell \nu$ decay modes are becoming increasingly interesting phenomenologically because of their potential of revealing (or constraining) the effects of physics beyond the Standard Model (BSM).
 The experimental precision achieved by the BESIII experiment for several exclusive modes is already such that it becomes possible to study the differential decay rates with very narrow $q^2$-bins.

 Very recently, the BESIII Collaboration published their results for both $D\to Ke\nu$ and $D\to K\mu \nu$ modes~\cite{BESIII:2026ydr}.
 They provided the binned $q^2$-distribution of the decay width and of the forward-backward asymmetry, both for the charged and the neutral $D$-meson semileptonic decays.
-From their analysis, they conclude that the results for the muon in the final state are not compatible with the Standard Model (SM) by almost $2\sigma$, and in a follow-up paper they interpret such a deviation in terms of a non-zero complex scalar coefficient~\cite{BESIII:2026uin}.
+From their analysis, they conclude that the results for the muon in the final state deviate from the Standard Model (SM) by almost $2\sigma$, and in a follow-up paper they interpret such a deviation in terms of a non-zero complex scalar coefficient~\cite{BESIII:2026uin}.

-In this letter, we will focus on the case of the muon in the final state and show that the solution proposed in Ref.~\cite{BESIII:2026uin} is not compatible with the bounds on that couplings derived from experimental LHC studies of the high $p_T$ tails of $pp\to \mu \nu$ (+ soft jets)~\cite{Allwicher:2022gkm,Allwicher:2022mcg} (see also Ref.~\cite{Fuentes-Martin:2020lea}).
+In this letter, we will focus on the case of the muon in the final state and show that the solution proposed in Ref.~\cite{BESIII:2026uin} is not compatible with the bounds on that couplings derived from experimental LHC studies of the high-$p_T$ tails of $pp\to \mu \nu$ (+ soft jets)~\cite{Allwicher:2022gkm,Allwicher:2022mcg} (see also Ref.~\cite{Fuentes-Martin:2020lea}).
 We will then consider the couplings to New Physics (NP) to be real numbers and point out the scenarios in which two NP couplings are turned on to ensure the compatibility with current experimental data from low- and high-energy observables.
 In particular, we show that the right-handed vector current contribution can be conveniently constrained by the high-$p_T$ limits from $pp\to Wh$~\cite{Eboli:2025vks,Alioli:2017ces}.
 The combination of these LHC processes thus allows us to constrain the full set of operators entering charged currents at low energies.
 Finally, we will briefly discuss the future prospects for the High-Luminosity LHC (HL-LHC) for both mono-lepton and $Wh$ production.